Child Custody Lawyer in Huntsville

 When a child custody arrangement is “lopsided”: It is more likely that the parent who spends less time with the child will need to contribute to the child’s well-being in a financial way, by paying child support.
 In Alabama, child support is calculated according to a formula that considers factors such as both parents’ gross monthly income (before taxes), costs of childcare and medical insurance, and whether either parent is already paying child support for other children or alimony to a previous spouse.

 Children grow up quickly, and circumstances can change over the years.
-Alabama allows parents to seek modification of a child custody or support agreement when it is necessary to continue meeting the child’s best interests.
+Alabama child custody laws allow parents to seek modification of a child custody or support agreement when it is necessary to continue meeting the child’s best interests.

 To seek a change in a custody or visitation order: